RobRendell/gTove/README.md

 ## Plans/TODO

 ### Bugs
+* There's a gap between the base of the mini and the stand.
+* I have GM-like menu options on Throg mini on Scott's Chuul tabletop?
 * NetworkedAction should have peerKey, not individual action types.
 * Zellspell had problems moving minis to a different folder: "Tracking Prevention blocked access to storage", might be something specific to pinimg.com.